 All in all, hosting outdoor events in your backyard deck is a lot better when you have a designated spot that works as your drink center or beverage station.
 Choosing one of the best DIY pallet bar ideas is a great way to make this happen!

 Take your plain and boring wood deck to the next level by adding some railing that turns it into an incredible outdoor bar space.
 With thick wooden posts, your new railing begins to take shape and become a focal point of your outdoor space.
 For added interest, the countertop is crafted from concrete providing a clean and weather-resistant solid surface for eating and dining outside.
 Shop around for a few chairs that provide comfort and style and consider a fun sign and some outdoor shelving to hold some of your drink-making essentials.

 2. Crazy for Crates DIY Outdoor Bar

 Storage solutions are always important so why not take them outdoors?
 This rolling outdoor bar is composed of several wooden crates to create a functional and complete bar that’s full of storage and organization.
 Each and every side features compartments ready to be filled with all of your drinking necessities.
-From tumblers to stirrers and everything in between, mixing up your next cocktail or mocktail is more fun when you’re breathing the fresh air in the comfort of your own backyard.
+From tumblers to stirrers and everything in between, mixing up your next cocktail or mocktail is more fun when you’re breathing the fresh air in the comfort of your own backyard deck.